 (2)If the attempt under (1) is unsuccessful, the party may serve and file in the reviewing court a notice identifying the document or specifying the exhibit's trial court designation and requesting the party possessing the document or exhibit to deliver it to the requesting party or, if the possessing party prefers, to the reviewing court.
 The possessing party must comply with the request within 10 days after the notice was served.

-(3)If the party possessing the document or exhibit sends it to the requesting party, that party must copy and return it to the possessing party within 10 days after receiving it.
+(3)If the party possessing the document or exhibit sends it to the requesting party non-electronically, that party must copy and return it to the possessing party within 10 days after receiving it.

 (4)If the party possessing the document or exhibit sends it to the reviewing court, that party must: